 The eurozone was supposed to create one big labor market by making it easy to cross borders for work.

 But Gerhard Wiegelmann, a CEO in Stuttgart, Germany, can't find enough workers to staff his company — even with unemployment in Spain over 20 percent.
 He's had to turn down projects because he can't hire enough people.

 It's MORNING EDITION from NPR News.
-Good morning.
 I'm Steve Inskeep.

-And I'm Linda Wertheimer.
+And I'm Renee Montagne.

 At the London Summer Olympics, it's one star-studded 200-meter race down and one to go - today.
 American Allyson Felix won the women's 200 last night and was part of a U.S. track and field medal-winning binge.
 The Americans took seven medals at Olympic Stadium, helping push the Americans past arch-medal rival China in the overall race.

 NBC's coverage of the London Olympics is a ratings hit - which can present a problem for other networks looking to lure viewers, especially those dedicated to broadcasting sports.
 John Ourand is a media reporter for Sports Business Daily, and he's been checking to see what else is on.

 More than 20 percent of online retailers have referred to the Olympics in their promotional materials in recent weeks.
 But unless they're official sponsors, they can't directly use trademarked Olympic symbols or even the word Olympics.
 So many have had to get creative, using language such as "go for the gold," "podium" or "world-class" to catch the attention of fans.